Mainstream Sellout Tour

-The Mainstream Sellout Tour was a concert tour by American musician Machine Gun Kelly.
+The Mainstream Sellout Tour was a concert tour by American musician and singer-songwriter Machine Gun Kelly.
 The tour supported his sixth studio album Mainstream Sellout (2022), and visited North America and Europe.
 The tour began on June 8, 2022, at the newly built Moody Center in Austin, Texas, and concluded on October 12, 2022, at the AFAS Live in Amsterdam.
 The tour was promoted by Live Nation Entertainment.

 The tour featured eight different opening acts, varying by venue, some of which being frequent collaborators of Machine Gun Kelly's.
 The opening acts include Blackbear, Iann Dior, Avril Lavigne, Pvris, Trippie Redd, Willow, 44phantom, and Travis Barker of Blink-182.
 Barker is the primary producer of Mainstream Sellout, as well as Machine Gun Kelly's fifth studio album, Tickets to My Downfall (2020).

 Set list

 This set list is from the concert on June 8, 2022, in Austin, Texas.
 It is not intended to represent all shows from the tour.